agilepro/epiconsciousness/docs/Religion/Conversion/faith.md

 Faith is belief when you have no evidence.
 There is no way to demonstrate the correctness of religion.
 Yet, I have tons and tons of evidence that science works, both in general and in specific situations.
 It is foolishness to think that religion is just like science.
 Religion does not require any evidence, it is all just hear-say. that is why you need faith for religion, not science.

+## Responding

+I get so tired of this specious argument which is born out of a purposeful mendacity of Christian apologists.
+Can we speak truthfully here?

+What you are actually saying is that you are incredulous.
+Your intuition does not support the believe, and so you think you need "faith" to override your intuition, and you claim that is what scientists are doing.
+This argument apparently works on Christians who believe their intuition is accurate.  (it isn't)

+A scientist must IGNORE their intuition, because intuition is faulty.
+But you don't replace it with faith, but instead to compose tests which could falsify the theory, and you look for those along with evidence confirming the theory.

+Quantum mechanics is so strange that nobody finds it intuitive, but scientists don't resort to faith:  they actually TEST the universe and either confirm or falsify the theory.

+As you well know, that is NOT what religion does because as apologists point out, you should never test God.
+So, you rely on faith, which the scientist does not.

+The second lie is that there is no evidence, and once again the apologist is leveraging that intuition.
+It is good enough to fool the gullible, but really, Christians that look into real science and real evolution find that there is plenty of evidence.
+Millions and millions of catalogued fossils testify to the correctness of the theory.

+So, many Christians have been tricked into spouting these words, because they trust the apologist but they don't really know what scientists do.
+I would love to have a serious discussion to clarify all this to them, but most often they are doxastically closed and not receptive to this.
+In America we allow people to continue in their dream world if they wish to.